federicomariamassari/isdcnd/README.md

 _Calculate the shortest path between two points on a map using A* search._

-This project required filling out methods of a partially written `PathPlanner` class implementing A* search, a popular path-finding algorithm most commonly used in problems such as looking for the best possible route to a target destination.
+This project required filling out methods of a partially written `PathPlanner` class implementing A* search, a popular path-finding algorithm most commonly used in problems such as looking for the best possible route to a target destination [Figure 2].
 Part of the submission was a Q&A section, available in the dedicated README.

 __[Link to code](/projects/p4)__

+__Figure 2: Best route between start (black) and goal (yellow) nodes__
 ![](./projects/p4/img/a-star-search.png)